weiagit/weiagit.github.io/_pages/teaching.md

 ### Discrete Mathematics (EECS 203)

-I have taught as an Instructional Aide for Discrete Mathematics (EECS 203) since Winter 2024 at the University of Michigan.
-I teach a class section, hold office hours, write homework problems, and grade exams.
-I am part of the homework management subteam.
+I am fortunate have taught for four semesters as a Discrete Mathematics (EECS 203) Instructional Aide at the University of Michigan.
+I teach a discussion section of 40+ students and hold weekly office hours.
+In addition, my responsibilities include publishing grades for 600+ students, hiring and managing our team of 16 graders, leading end-to-end homework duties, writing homework and exam problems, and grading exams.

-##### Topics:
+##### Selected Topics:

-- Logic, proofs, induction
+- Logic, proofs
-- Sets, functions
+- Sets, functions, countability
-- Countability
 - Graphs, trees
+- Modular arithmetic
+- Induction, structural induction
+- Recurrences
-- Counting, combinatorics
+- Counting, probability
-- Probability

 <!-- ![A beautiful landscape](/assets/img/12.jpg) -->